RISHIKESH TOURISM GUIDE:

 Mussoorie: The queen of hill stations.

 Chila: It is just 20 kms from Rishikesh.
-The whole place is covered with forests and provides very pleasant environment.
-Government has declared Chila a sanctuary.
+The whole place is covered with forests and provides a very pleasant environment.
+The government has declared Chila a sanctuary.
 A canal from Ganga feeds the reservoir where one can spot many animals.
 One can stay at the tourist lodge and enjoy the peaceful scenic surroundings.

-Narendra nagar: 15 kms on the Rishikesh Chamba road is located the historical town of Narendra nagar.
+Narendra nagar: 15 km on the Rishikesh Chamba road is located the historical town of Narendra Nagar.
 This town is of archaeological importance.
 The town was built by the King of Tehri Narendra Singh.
-Narendra nagar has recorded many events which have left their impact on the town.
+Narendra Nagar has recorded many events which have left their impact on the town.
 The Royal palace is worth seeing and the huge magnificent Nandi bull cannot escape your attention.

 Kunjapuri: Close to Narendra nagar, situated at 7000 ft this place is covered with dense forests.
 From here one can get a glimpse of the peaks and valleys.

 Auli: One of the well established Sports Circuit of the state of Uttranchal .
-With their wide open spaces above the snowfields of Garhwal and Kumaon, the place offers an exciting possibility – ski touring amongst the glaciers.
-The cross-country runs of 10-20 km with added advantage of fresh powder snow from crisscrossing streams, tearing down the snowlines of the European Alps.
+With their wide-open spaces above the snowfields of Garhwal and Kumaon, the place offers an exciting possibility – ski touring amongst the glaciers.
+The cross-country runs of 10-20 km with the added advantage of fresh powder snow from crisscrossing streams, tearing down the snowlines of the European Alps.

 - Tourist Office – Tourist bureau, Station road, Rishikesh, Uttranchal India